Step-By-Step Guide: Beard Facial at Home

 Regardless of whether you're about to crash your umpteenth millionth Zoom meeting or responsibly socializing for leisure, there are plenty of reasons to continue taking care of your beard.
-Sure, regular combing and use of our beard balms and oils are great, but what if you're ready to step into the big leagues of better beard pampering?
-A day-cation for your face and beard, if you will.
+Sure, regular combing and use of our beard balms and oils are great, but what if you're ready to step into the big leagues of better beard pampering without the hassle of dealing with another human being?
+A do-it-yourself solo day-cation for your face and beard, if you will.

 The Benefits of a Beard Facial